Where's My Water?: Gameplay

 Certain levels are also populated by hazards that must be avoided or removed.
 For example, some levels contain algae that will absorb water and grow.
 Other types of fluids will sometimes appear, such as purple poison, reddish mud, and green ooze.
 A single drop of poison will contaminate pure water, turning it into poison as well, while the ooze will erode through the dirt, pop balloons, and react with water, destroying both fluids.
 Mud eventually hardens into dirt, unless water reaches it, in which case the water turns to mud instantly.
 If either poison, ooze or mud reaches the inlet, the level will be lost and will automatically restart.
-In addition, bombs will destroy all the objects and kill all the rubber ducks on contact, while regular water kills Cranky Ducks, and poison kills all other Ducks.
+In addition, bombs will destroy all of the objects and kill all of the rubber ducks on contact, while regular water kills Cranky Ducks, and poison kills the rest of the Ducks.
 However, poison and ooze will also destroy the invasive algae on contact.
-The poison will eliminate it, while the ooze will cause it to solidify, creating a new barrier—and they will dissolve each other explosively if they touch each other, potentially opening up parts of the level to the benefit or detriment of the player.
+The poison will remove it, while the ooze will cause it to solidify, creating a rock—and they will react with each other explosively if they touch each other, potentially opening up parts of the level to the benefit or detriment of the player.

 Points are awarded for the amount of time taken to complete the level, for collecting rubber ducks, and for delivering more than the minimum amount of water to Swampy's tub.
 Collecting a certain number of rubber ducks will also unlock new groups of levels.